ancillaryfactory/WP-Installation-Profiles-Plugin/readme.txt

 Author: Jon Schwab
 Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 0.7
+Stable tag: 0.8
-Version: 0.7
+Version: 0.8

 Download collections of plugins automatically from the Wordpress plugin directory.

 == Installation ==

-1. Upload WPIP folder to the `/wp-content/plugins/` directory
+1. Upload `install-profiles` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Plugins -> Bulk Install Profiles